greenpixels/godot-arch/ReadMe.md

 - Add this file or all files to `ignorePatterns:` -> `rule-filename-snake-case:`

 ### Rule: `"Parent Has Same Name"`
 Checks whether the matched files are inside a folder that has the same name as the file itself.
-For example, if we always want `.tscn` and `.gd` files to be placed into a folder with the same name you can declare the rule as:
+For example, if we always want `.tscn` and `.gd` files to be placed into a folder with the same name you can configure it as:

 ```yaml
 includePatterns: